 How long and how often should I go in an ice bath?

-Daniel is often asked about the frequency and the length of cold dips.
+Daniel is often asked about the frequency and the length of cold dips in the ice bath.
 The answer is as unique as the person asking the question.

 You don’t get good at press-ups or handstands, juggling, ju-jitsu, bench-pressing, knitting, playing music or whatever by doing it just once.
 We know this to be true.
 CWI is a practice.
 Show up daily, design it into your routines and reap the benefits.